dphilipson/typescript-fsa-reducers/README.md

 Starts a builder-chain which produces a "reducer" whose return type is a supertype of the input state.
 This is most useful for handling a state which may be in one of several "modes", each of which responds differently to actions and can transition to the other modes.
-Many programs will not have a use for this.
+Many applications will not have a use for this.

-Note that the function produced is technically not a reducer because the initial and updated states are different type.
+Note that the function produced is technically not a reducer because the initial and updated states are different types.

 Example usage: